• How to Make Intentional Ink Spatters

 Tips and Tricks

-You can use any pointed pen nib to make ink spatters, but I find that flexible nibs (and the Brause Rose in particular) work best.
+You can use any pointed pen nib to make ink spatters, but I find that flexible nibs (and the Brause Rose nib in particular) work best.
 That’s because the nib’s tines are nice and pliable, so they quickly spring to action when flicked against the card stock.
 If you have a nib that’s past its prime, use it!
-Nibs that are no longer suitable for calligraphy work great for this technique.
+Nibs that are no longer suitable for creating calligraphy work great for this technique.

 How to Make (Intentional) Calligraphy Ink Splatters

 Note, too, that the more watery your ink is, the more success you’ll have in making spatters.
 If you’re working with a particularly thick ink (like Bleed Proof White), you may need to water it down before you use it to make ink spatters.
 Finally, remember that when it comes to spatters, less is more.
 A few well-placed spatters here and there are much more visually effective than a piece that’s covered in ink droplets.
-If you put too many spatters on your piece, the spatters will detract from the lettering!
+If you put too many spatters on your piece, the spatters will detract from the lettering.

 Shortcut Pointed Pen Calligraphy Passage Tutorial